thordurhhh/jsoncv/README.md

 ## 🧐 Why Gatsby?

 Because It's a wonderful way to set up a SSR/Static React page, and even though the whole front page is client side, I really wanted to have an /about/ page.

+The JSON to PDF magic can be found in `src/components/JSONPDF`